Not on View

-Ibram Lassaw was born of Russian parents in Alexandria, Egypt, on May 4, 1913.
+Ibram Lassaw was born to Russian parents in Alexandria, Egypt, on May 4, 1913.
 He emigrated to the United States and settled in New York in 1921.
-He learned traditional modeling, casting and carving as a young sculpture student at the Brooklyn Children’s Museum in 1926, the Clay Club, Brooklyn, from 1927 to 1932, and when he took evening classes at the Beaux-Arts Institute of Design, New York, in 1931-32, while attending City College, New York.
-Lassaw’s encounter with avant-garde art in the International Exhibition of Modern Art organized by the Société Anonyme at the Brooklyn Museum in 1926 made a powerful impression on him.
+He learned traditional modeling, casting, and carving as a young sculpture student at the Brooklyn Children’s Museum in 1926; the Clay Club, Brooklyn, from 1927 to 1932; and took evening classes at the Beaux-Arts Institute of Design, New York, in 1931-32, while attending City College, New York.
+Lassaw’s encountered avant-garde art in the International Exhibition of Modern Art organized by the Société Anonyme at the Brooklyn Museum in 1926, which made a powerful impression on him.

 In the early 1930s he explored new materials and notions of open-space sculpture.
-The ideas of Moholy-Nagy and Buckminster Fuller were important to him and he knew the work of González, Picasso, and the Russian Constructivists.
+The ideas of Moholy-Nagy and Buckminster Fuller were important to him and he encountered the work of Julio González, Pablo Picasso, and the Russian Constructivists.
 A pioneer of abstract sculpture in the United States, in 1936 Lassaw was a founding member of the American Abstract Artists.
 Between 1933 and 1942 Lassaw worked for various federal arts projects: the Public Works of Art Project, the Civil Works Authority and the WPA Federal Art Project.
 In 1938 he produced his first welded work.
-He served with the United States army, where he learned direct welding techniques.
-During the forties he experimented with cage constructions and with acrylic plastics, adding color to his sculptures by applying dye directly to their surfaces.
-In 1949 Lassaw was a founder of The Club: the first meeting of this informal discussion group of New York School artists took place in his studio.
+He served in the United States Army, where he learned direct welding techniques.
+During the 1940s he experimented with cage constructions and acrylic plastics, adding color to his sculptures by applying dye directly to their surfaces.
+In 1949 Lassaw was a founding member of The Club.
+The first meeting of this informal discussion group of New York School artists took place in his studio.

-Lassaw used oxyacetylene welding techniques in evolving his mature improvisational manner in the 1950s.
-His first solo show was held at the Kootz Gallery in New York in 1951 and since that time he has exhibited widely.
-Deeply interested in biology, cosmology and religion, the artist studied Zen Buddhism at Columbia University in New York.
-He executed the first of numerous public commissions in 1953, for TempIe Beth-El in Springfield, Massachusetts.
+Lassaw used oxyacetylene welding techniques, developing his mature improvisational manner in the 1950s.
+His first solo show was held at the Kootz Gallery in New York in 1951 after which he bagan exhibiting widely.
+Deeply interested in biology, cosmology, and religion, the artist studied Zen Buddhism at Columbia University in New York.
+He executed the first of numerous public commissions in 1953, for Temple Beth-El in Springfield, Massachusetts.
 A retrospective of his work was held at the Heckscher Museum in Huntington, New York, in 1973 and a solo exhibition at the Zabriskie Gallery, New York, in 1977.
 Ibram Lassaw died in The Springs, East Hampton, New York, December 30, 2003.